Design comparison

 Cheers Martha

-Marked as helpful0@Mtc-21Posted almost 3 years ago@H4m4k thanks for your comments, I use a validator html and css, as well as the WAVE tool helps me a lot, I corrected some parts, but other details came out that I will correct on the fly, again thanks for your comments
+Marked as helpful0@Mtc-21Posted about 3 years ago@H4m4k thanks for your comments, I use a validator html and css, as well as the WAVE tool helps me a lot, I corrected some parts, but other details came out that I will correct on the fly, again thanks for your comments

-0 - @alexmanzoPosted almost 3 years ago
+0 - @alexmanzoPosted about 3 years ago

 Nice work overall!
 You did a great job recreating the design.